Whidbey Island: Transportation

 Travel on the island involves use of an extensive county road system, or city infrastructure depending on location, all of which act as feeders to the two state highways State Route 525 and State Route 20.

 Whidbey Island's State Routes 525/20 is the only nationally designated Scenic Byway on an island.
-It is appropriately named the "Whidbey Island Scenic Isle Way."
+It is named the "Whidbey Island Scenic Isle Way".
 It is also a part of the Cascade Loop.

-Public transportation is provided by Island Transit, which provides a zero-fare bus service paid for by a 6/10th of 1% sales tax within the county.
+Public transportation is provided by Island Transit, zero-fare bus service paid for by a 6/10th of 1% sales tax within the county.
 There are currently 11 bus routes serving Whidbey Island.
-No service is available on Sundays or major holidays.
+The service operated 7 days a week, except for major holidays.

 Two public airports provide service to Whidbey Island.
 Whidbey Air Park is located 2 mi southwest of Langley with a 2470 ft long runway.
 A.J.
 Eisenberg Airport is located 3 mi southwest of Oak Harbor with a 3265 ft long runway.
-In addition, there are approximately half dozen private dirt strips on the island.
 Kenmore Air Express ran a scheduled airline service to Whidbey Island serving the Oak Harbor airport from 2006 to 2009.

 The United States Navy operates two airports on Whidbey Island.
 The largest is a two-runway airport located at Whidbey Island Naval Air Station north of Oak Harbor.
 In addition, the Navy also operates a flight training facility named Naval Outlying Landing Field Coupeville (Coupeville OLF) located just southeast of Coupeville.
 The Navy named USS Whidbey Island (LSD-41) in honor of the island.

 Health systems

-Whidbey Health is the regional, county-run hospital.
-Located in Coupeville, the hospital has an extension clinic in Oak Harbor.
-The Naval Air Station in Oak Harbor has a limited service hospital for military personnel, veteran retirees, and their dependents.
+Whidbey Health is the regional, county-run healthcare system with a general hospital in Coupeville.
+It also operates walk-in clinics in Clinton and Oak Harbor, along with four primary care facilities.

+NAS Whidbey has a limited service hospital at the main base at Ault Field.
+The Veterans Health Administration also operates a clinic in Oak Harbor to supplement its larger facilities on the mainland.